davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

 - **statsmodels** for numerical Hessian estimation
 - **matplotlib** for visualization

-All version details are recorded to support reproducibility.<br><br>
+All version details are recorded to support reproducibility.

-## 3. Fitting Parametric Models from Summary Data
+## Fitting Parametric Models from Summary Data

-### 3.1 Why Use Parametric Distributions?
+### Why Use Parametric Distributions?

 Parametric survival distributions help us: